NervanaSystems/ngraph/doc/sphinx/source/buildlb.rst

 #.
 Ensure you have installed the :ref:`prerequisites` for your OS.

 #.
 Install the prerequisites for the backend.
 Our hybrid ``NGRAPH_PLAIDML``
    backend works best with Python3 versions.
-Feel free to use a virtual environment, especially if you are just testing.
+We recommend that you use a virtual environment, due to some of the difficulties that users have seen when trying to install outside of a venv.

    .. code-block:: console